team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `Jimp` library, which is required for the `getUniqueColors` function.
+1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define an asynchronous `main` function to use `async/await` with the `getUniqueColors` function.
+2. We define an async `main` function to use `await` with our asynchronous `getUniqueColors` function.

-3. We specify the path to the image file we want to analyze.
+3. We specify the path to the image we want to analyze.

-4. We call `getUniqueColors` with the image path and await its result.
+4. We call `getUniqueColors` with the image path and await the result.

-5. We print the total number of unique colors found in the image.
+5. We log the total number of unique colors found.

-6. We print the first 5 unique colors (if available) by converting the integer representation back to RGBA values using `Jimp.intToRGBA`.
+6. We convert the color integers back to RGBA values using `Jimp.intToRGBA`.
+7. We print the RGBA values of the first 5 unique colors (if available).

-7. We wrap everything in a try-catch block to handle any errors that might occur.
+8. We wrap everything in a try-catch block to handle any errors.

-8. Finally, we call the `main` function to execute our code.
+9. Finally, we call the `main` function to execute our code.

 Make sure to replace `'path/to/your/image.jpg'` with the actual path to the image you want to analyze.
-Also, ensure that you have the `Jimp` library installed in your project (`npm install jimp`) before running this code.
+Also, ensure that the `getUniqueColors` function is in the same file or properly imported if it's in a separate module.

+This example demonstrates how to use the `getUniqueColors` function and work with the results it provides.

 # generateHouseAsset index.js
 ## Imported Code Object